robotic4udio/tromleorkestret/_pages/about.md

 # The Origin Story
-Gather ’round, dear friend, and lend me your ears for the improbable, peculiar, and altogether delightful tale of Tromleorkestret.
-Born of boredom, and a shared penchant for the unusual, this merry band of human and mechanical collaborators has traveled far and wide, delighting all who encounter their whimsical, fire-spouting musical contraption.

-### **A Spark of Genius (or Perhaps Madness)**

 It was a quiet evening in 2012.
 The applause from our cabaret show, Cuckoo’s Nest Cabaret, had long faded, and Sofie and I found ourselves adrift in the void of post-performance ennui.
 The show had been a wild blend of slapstick, surrealism, and sonic chaos – including invisible man fights, dramatic slow-motion sequences, and sound effects ranging from whip cracks to well-timed flatulence.
 It was theater at its most delightfully absurd, but now that the curtains had closed, we asked ourselves: “What next?”

 The ceiling, predictably, offered no answers.
 So, we made a list – a proper inventory of all the skills and oddities we each brought to the table.
 By the time we’d scribbled halfway down, the idea struck: Why not build a music machine?
 A proper contraption!
 Picture this: a mobile mechanical marvel, with Sofie perched atop a spinning podium, all the while I, the industrious organ grinder, cranked out tunes on an assembly of instruments so peculiar, it would make a mad inventor blush.